brenoxav/philippe-jaroussky-concert/README.md

 ## This is my first Capstone project for the Microverse program
-- It consists of a web page for a concert based on a concept design;
+- It consists of a web page for a concert;
+- It's based on a given concept design;
 - It has three pages;
-- It's responsive and has optimized versions for two sizes:
+- It's responsive and has optimized versions for different screen sizes:
     - mobile: up to 768px;
     - desktop: from 768px;
-- It follows the colors, typographies and layout of the given design.
+- It follows the colors, typographies, and layout of the given design.

 ## Built With